brunofreda/lvl-up/README.md

 - When sort by date is selected, the tasks without date would stay at the bottom of the list instead of on the top
 - The option to add multiple tasks pages
-- Events
-- A calendar
 - Themes
-- Objectives
-- Notes
 - The tiles could be chosen to be shown in a gradient of color relative to their position in the list to represent their priority in time
 - A customizable profile with gamification features, such as level of user, milestones, items, more